-The basic features of the MCF5407 PLL implementation are as follows:
+The basic features of the MCF5307 PLL implementation are as follows:

-- The MCF5407 PLL is enhanced to support faster processor clock (PCLK) frequencies than the MCF5307.
-It also offers a wider range of clock input ratios. - A buffered processor status clock (PSTCLK) is half the PCLK frequency, as indicated in Figure 7-1.
+- The PLL locks to the clock input (CLKIN) frequency.
+It provides a processor clock (PCLK) that is twice the input clock frequency and a programmable system bus clock output (BCLKO) that is 1/2, 1/3, or 1/4 the PCLK frequency. - A buffered processor status clock (PSTCLK) is equal to the PCLK frequency, as indicated in Figure 7-1.
 This signal is made available for system development.